-No dolphin – No fish PUBLIC ANNOUNCEMENT
+No dolphin – No fish

 Recently on media we see a lot of news fabricated by fisheries cooperatives saying that the abundant of dolphin stocks are increasing in the Black Sea and Sea of Marmara.
 Seems like lobbying activities to legalize whaling, this news are full of false information.
-Unfortunately, heads of fisheries cooperatives representing the fishermen whose livelihood depend on the sea, are not only taking no responsibility in the protection of the biodiversity of our seas and sustainability of the fisheries but also misdirecting the public and government.
+Unfortunately, heads of fisheries cooperatives representing the fishermen whose livelihood depend on the sea, are not only taking any responsibility in the protection of the biodiversity of our seas and sustainability of the fisheries but also misdirecting the public and government.

 First of all; it is not clear which dolphin species they claim to be increasing.
 Three Cetacean species live in the Black Sea.
 These are Black Sea harbour porpoise (Phocoena phocoena relicta), bottlenose dolphin (Tursiops truncatus) and short-beaked common dolphin (Delphinus delphis).
 Also, it should be noted that when the commercial fish stocks are abundant, no one complains about dolphins but when the stocks are decreasing the dolphins are to blame.
 However, there are several factors affecting the stock abundance like natural annual or seasonal variations, marine pollution and red tides originated by toxic algae.